deanbirnie/intranet-scraper/README.md

 `$ ./concept-page-scraper.py`

+---
+There is a known issue where the scraper does not properly handle page titles with `/` characters which causes it to attempt to access/store the file incorrectly.
+This will be resolved in the next update.
+---

 You will be prompted for a username and password (the password is private and will not be displayed on the screen).
 These credentials are never stored for security.

 ### Projects Scraper: